 - Access to a network full of student entrepreneurs.

 IBA and EUC students, Founders of Ekster Wallets

 “The best part of this programme is that you don’t have to explain yourself every time you cannot make it to class.
 I can imagine that universities do not really believe every student that claims to run a company and in most cases would assume the student is lazy or creating excuses.”

 A strict admission process guarantees the quality of the participants.
 Once accepted into the programme, participants can enjoy various benefits.
 For example, doing an internship at their own startup!

 Explain the nature of your business, the stage it is in and the hours involved in relation to your study.

 After you talked to your study advisor, you will be invited to pitch your business plan at the Erasmus Centre for Entrepreneurship.

 Pitch your business fin front of an acknowledged jury.
 Questions need to be answered to see if extra support is needed.

 Within a few days we will let you know if you will receive the Talented Student Entrepreneur status.

-Your study advisor will be your permanent contact person for further study planning and specific problems or questions.
+Your study advisor will be your permanent contact person for further study planning and specific questions.